 5. Best heavy-duty shredder: Bonsaii EverShred C149-C Paper Shredder

 With a run-time of up to 60 minutes and a cool-down time of just 10 minutes, the Bonsaii EverShred C149-C offers a high-performance motor for those who prefer to do their shredding as one uninterrupted task.

 The C149-C’s blade handles up to 18 sheets in a single pass.
 It can destroy small paper clips, staples, CDs/DVDs and credit cards.
-It has P3 level security, meaning it can be used to shred documents with confidential information into particles of approximately 5mm x 40mm.
+It has P3-level security, meaning it can shred documents with confidential information into particles of approximately 5mm x 40mm.
 This model's auto start/reverse functions allow it to automatically shred documents and reverse when misfed, reducing paper jams.

-Another remarkable detail is that its motor is reasonably quiet, with a noise level of 62 decibels (dB).
+Another remarkable detail is that this paper shredder's motor is reasonably quiet, with a noise level of 62 decibels (dB).
 That's comparable to a conversation in an office setting.
 In addition, Bonsaii offers a one-year warranty on all parts.

 - Running time of up to 60 minutes

 - Ideal for shredding cardboard and CDs

 - Strong and reliable motor for long-term use